thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

         </script>
     ```

-1. In `<body>`, add this line of code, notice the div element has an attribute of name, this is what teh JavaScript will target with your name.
+1. In `<body>`, add this line of code, notice the div element has an attribute of name, this is what the JavaScript will target with your name.
     ```html
     <div id="name"></div>
     ```